htoyryla/denoising-diffusion-pytorch-ht/README.md

 Model architectures unetcn0 (Unet with convnext) and unet0 (unet with resnet) are known to work.
 Both copied from commit history of @lucidrains repo

+I am currently using unet1 exclusively, as it helps to use same architecture and dimensions in different models, to be able to interpolate them.

 My intention is

 * add scripts for convenient training and image generation / transformation